 Financial assets related to regulated activities include the recovery of certain costs incurred by the Partnership relating to its primary activities that are greater than what has been received to date in tariff revenue.
-The Partnership has recognized as receivables the expenses to be recovered through the regulatory process.
+The Partnership has recognized as receivables the costs to be recovered through the regulatory process.
 The current portion of such assets reflects the amounts to be recovered within the next twelve months.
-Included in the December 31, 2012 balance is \$6.1 million related to cancelled projects (December 31, 2011 - nil).
+Included in the December 31, 2013 balance is \$7.5 million related to cancelled projects (December 31, 2012 - \$6.1 million).

-Financial assets related to regulated activities also include amounts that have been added to rate base (AFUDC equity, AFUDC debt, and losses on disposals of property, plant and equipment) for regulatory purposes, which will be recovered or repaid in tariff revenue over a period of time, which has been approved by the AUC.
+Financial assets related to regulated activities also include amounts that have been added to rate base (AFUDC equity, AFUDC debt, and losses on disposals of property, plant and equipment) for regulatory purposes, which will be recovered or repaid in tariff revenue over a time period, which has been approved by the AUC.